 Welcome to paradise!
 Hopefully your flight was filled with relaxation and guava juice to get you in the mood for your quick little getaway of three days in Maui.

 You’ll definitely want to grab a rental car on your way out of the airport.
 Having your own set of wheels gives you ultimate freedom to explore the island on your own time.
-Since you’re only staying on the island a short time, you can probably skip a stop at the Costco or Walmart near the airport for a big shop (though they’re available if you forgot something important!).
+Since you’re only staying on the island a short time, you can probably skip a stop at the Costco or Walmart near the airport for a big shop (though they’re available if you forgot something important!) – smaller ABC Stores are sprinkled throughout the island for basic needs.

 But after that long flight you’re probably hungry!
 You won’t have many meals on Maui, so make them all count.
-Head to Poi by the Pound, just a few minutes from the airport.
-Contrary to it’s name, the menu has plenty beyond poi (taro root pudding).
-You can choose from nearly any traditional Hawaiian dish ranging from poke to laulau and beyond, most served in the “plate lunch” style with rice and mac salad.
+Head to Tin Roof Maui, just a few minutes from the airport.
+You can choose from Asian-oriented Hawaiian food like poke, saimin and garlic shrimp plus the ever-present mac salad as a side.
 It’s not exactly a scenic location, but you can always take your food a few minutes away to Kanaha Beach Park to picnic before you hit the road.
 Kanaha Beach is a great place to watch windsurfers and take in your first glimpses of Maui scenery – and maybe even some wildlife in the air and the water!

 Once you’ve stuffed your belly, it’s time to drive on to your home-away-from-home for the next few days.
 Drive time is 20 minutes to Kihei, 30 minutes to Wailea or 45 minutes to Ka’anapali.
 It will probably be early afternoon by the time you arrive at your hotel, and with any luck your room will be ready.
 Take a few minutes to get settled, refill your water bottle and change into your swimsuit.
 Of course, don’t forget the most important step.

 Good news for you: it’s time to hit the beach!
-Since you’re only staying on Maui a short time, you won’t be able to spend every moment digging your toes into the soft white sand.
+Since you’re only staying on Maui a short time, you won’t be able to spend every moment digging your toes into the soft golden sand.
 Fortunately you have a few really solid hours to enjoy it now.
-If lounging isn’t your style, see if you can borrow a snorkel or boogie board to explore the water.
+If lounging isn’t your style, see if you can borrow/rent a snorkel or boogie board to explore the water.
 It’s best to decide in advance if you want to do one of these activities, as each beach on the island has different strengths depending on the shape of the coastline and the currents.
 You’ll also want to make sure you can borrow or rent whatever equipment you need without too much inconvenience.
+Some hotels like Andaz Maui at Wailea include snorkel gear, paddleboards and more.

 It’s an early day on the Valley Isle!
 You’ll grab a quick breakfast as you head toward Kahului to start your drive on the Road to Hana.
 How much of the road to drive depends on when you start, how much you and your passengers can tolerate and how late you want to stay up.
 Remember that you’ll be fighting jet lag come night time!

-Pro tip: Download the Shaka Guide Road to Hana tour to get the inside scoop through your entire day!
+Pro tip: Download the Guide Along Maui tours to get the inside scoop through your entire day!

 While it’s a little too ambitious in my opinion to drive the entire Hana loop, which takes 10-12 hours assuming no unusual road issues, you can still enjoy some of the lovely closer areas to get a taste of Maui’s lush side!
 Especially if you are staying in south or west Maui, you’ll need to add around 30 minutes to get to Kahului.